MRRazvi/blockchain-development/guides/BLOCKCHAIN.md

 This guide to aim to be a complete reference to understand blockchain on core level and how to build your own.

 ## Before You Begin
+- What, Why, How?
 - What is blockchain?
+- Why are you learning blockchain?
+- How I can become a blockchain developer?
+- What benefits blockchain has?
 - Difference between blockchain and web 3.0?
 - Bitcoin is not a blockchain?
-- Why are you learning blockchain?
+- Is it scam?
+- Difference between blockchain and cryptocurrency?

 ## Prerequisites
 - Cryptography